Senu-sesi2/Portfolio/globalrate/README.md

-# My Portfolio
+# Currency Converter – React Application

-A personal portfolio website built with **React** to showcase my projects and contact information.
-This portfolio demonstrates responsive design, modern web development practices, and interactive UI components.
+A simple and efficient currency converter built with React to help users quickly convert between different currencies using real-time exchange rates.
+The app is designed with a clean UI, fast performance, and easy usability.

 ---